auschill/ParallelProgrammingLabs/docs/Labs/Lab1_led.md

 As you can see, in this lab, we have buttons we want to utilize, as well as leds.

+### SOMETHING IS WRONG WITH THE PINOUT VOLTAGES THEY GAVE US. tHE ONES BELOW WORKED

 * *Add constraints code:* Double click `lab1.xdc`.